-As promised in my previous red currant recipe post, my Red Currant Cake, the first recipe of four in my Red Currant Series, I’m going to share with you, Dear Reader, a bit more about our recent purchase.
+As promised in my previous red currant recipe series post, my Red Currant Cake, I’m going to share with you a bit more about our recent purchase.
 If you have already grown tired of hearing about our “new” old country home, then I invite you to proceed to the recipe below.
 No hard feelings; I’ll completely understand.

 I’ve already talked about the fact that the home is 160 years old and has a lot of character.
-I can still remember the first thing that caught my eyes when we first walked into the foyer to get our first walk through.
-It was those original wooden floors which were beautifully bordered by roughly twelve inch high original baseboards.
+I remember the first thing that caught my eye as we did our first walk through.
+It was original wood floors, which are beautifully bordered by twelve inch high original baseboards.
 It was love at first sight!

-All three doors were stained to match the old wooden floor boards and the baseboards.
-To my immediate right was a French door that led to the large dining room, which is sectioned off from the rest of the house.
+All three doors are stained to match the old wooden floor boards and the baseboards.
+To my immediate right was a French door that led to the large dining room.
+The dining room is sectioned off from the rest of the house.
 To get into the dining room, you need to leave the kitchen area completely.

-I imagined that at the time the house was built, the dining room was off limits and was only used on very special occasions or when entertaining persons of interest or those with deep pockets.
+I imagine that at the time the house was built, the dining room was off limits.
+It was probably used on very special occasions or when entertaining persons of interest or those with deep pockets.
 My grandmother used to have a drawing room like that.
 I think I was only ever inside it one time!

-Immediately I thought the dining room would be my permanent blogging room.
-My mind raced ahead to setting up my staging area, complete with a blogging table, a corner desk where I would write my recipes and my posts, and a large hutch were I would store all of my blog dishes and props.
+I thought the dining room would be my permanent blogging room.
+My mind raced ahead to setting up my staging area.
+There would be room for a large.
+I would install a corner desk where I would write my recipes and my posts.
+A large hutch would store all of my blog dishes and props.

 Since that initial viewing, the plans have evolved, but have not changed completely.
-We are toying with the idea of keeping the dining room a dining room and taking one corner of the kitchen to set up a blog area.
+We are toying with the idea of keeping the dining room a dining room.
+And, I would take one corner of the kitchen to set up a blog area.
 The kitchen is fairly spacious, so there’s enough room to use it as an actual kitchen and a blogging area.
 More on that later.

-To my immediate left, there was another French door which led into the living room, and also a stair case leading up to the second floor.
+To my immediate left, there was another French door which led into the living room.
+There was also a stair case leading up to the second floor.
 The stairs have that same stained wood, and the living room the same original stained wooden floor boards.

 This post is getting quite long and I haven’t talked about the jam yet.
-I’ll do that next, but before I do, I must tell you about that third single French door in the foyer.
-That door, which is about fourteen feet away from the main entrance door, leads into the back area of the main floor.
-Through that door, you can turn left to go into the living room, go straight ahead for the bathroom, laundry room, and back door entrance, or you can turn right into the kitchen.
+First, I must tell you about that third single French door in the foyer.
+The door leads into the back area of the main floor.
+Through there, you can turn left to go into the living room, go straight ahead for the bathroom, laundry room, and back door entrance, or you can turn right into the kitchen.

 Okay – the jam!
 I made this jam much like I do most of my jam recipes.
-I had picked so many currants off the existing bushes at our new home, that I ran out of recipe ideas.
+After picking so many currants off the existing bushes at our new home, I ran out of recipe ideas.
 I knew I could use them up this way.
 Since red currants are very tart, I knew more sugar was needed than I usually add to my jam recipes.
 And, like always, I add lemon juice to all of my jams.

 At the end of it all, the jam is thick, but not thick like a jelly.
 It’s spreadable, shiny, and a very deep red colour.
-This jam is perfect like it is just simply smeared liberally on a piece of toast, or baked into one of your favourite fruit desserts.
+This jam is perfect like it is.
+Simply smear it liberally on a piece of toast.
+Or bake it into one of your favourite fruit desserts.
 You’ll see what I mean in a few days with another red currant post.